usnistgov/OSCAL/working/FedRAMP/readme.md

 This analysis is performed by an XSLT, whose results take the form of a copy of the input, annotated with results of the analysis and with copies of the parameters declared in the authority and referenced in (included) controls.

-This analysis may occur more than once if the bridge framework must be considered next to more than one potential authority (for example, different baselines of SP800-53).
+The analysis may occur more than once if the bridge framework must be considered next to more than one potential authority (for example, different baselines of SP800-53).

 In principle, a profile can be produced for the authority if all components in the bridge framework document correspond to controls or subcontrols in the referenced catalog or profile.
 This can be detected by an XSLT that annotates the bridge framework in reference to the (potential) authority it is profiling.
 The same XSLT can also perform other analytic functions.

 * Dangling components - does the bridge framework describe controls or subcontrols that do not appear in the authority?
 These can be flagged.
 Sometimes they will reflect transcription errors in the sources, which can be corrected in `excel-extract.xml` if not in the source spreadsheet.

+* Missing controls - are there controls named in the base catalog or profile that are not designated in the bridge?
+If the bridge is intended to be comprehensive, this is a problem.
+The XSLT could produce stub components for missing controls (or subcontrols).
+Since this is not always a desired behavior, the XSLT could support a switch.

 * Are titles the same?
 Do controls and subcontrols have the same titles in the catalog as their corresponding components in the bridge framework?
 (Do failures here ever show anything but routine transcription errors?)